Inflation Reduction Act: Public organizations

+Relationship with foreign policy

+Biden's national security advisor Jake Sullivan has been identified as the staffer in charge of ensuring the act does not conflict with American foreign policy interests.

+Among American foreign policy analysts and officials, Anna McGinn of the think tank Environmental and Energy Study Institute praised the act for helping the U.S. meet its commitments to the Paris Agreement, but criticized the act for lacking commitments to loss and damage and other forms of climate-related foreign aid as well as to creating a cohesive national climate strategy.
+Jason Bordoff, writing on the International Monetary Fund's website, cautioned that it could expose the U.S. to the beginnings of trade war, but if implemented deftly, the act could strengthen diplomacy with Europe and help create special rules to advance the trade of clean energy.
+Commentators at the Center for Strategic International Studies and in The Diplomat, along with United States Trade Representative Katherine Tai and John Podesta himself have acknowledged increased economic competition with China as one of many motivators behind the act.

+Internationally, reactions were mixed.
+Fatih Birol, the head of the International Energy Agency, called it "the single most important climate action since the Paris Agreement in 2015".
+However, some were concerned about the law's provisions favoring American industry.
+In an interview with Time Amitabh Kant, the chairman of the 2023 G20 meeting in India, called it "the most protectionist act ever drafted in the world", asking American officials, "You believed in market forces and now you do this?"
+Other countries have begun to create their own similar laws.
+China requested WTO dispute consultations with the United States.

 27 European Union finance ministers have expressed "serious concerns" about the financial incentives of the Inflation Reduction Act, and are considering challenging it.
 They have listed at least nine points in the legislation, which they say could be in breach of World Trade Organization rules.
 They were opposed to the subsidies for consumers to buy North American-assembled electric cars, as EU officials believe the subsidies discriminate against European carmakers.
-One EU official told CNBC that, “there is a political consensus (among the 27 ministers) that this plan threatens the European industry” and its supply of raw materials.
+One EU official told CNBC that, "there is a political consensus (among the 27 ministers) that this plan threatens the European industry" and its supply of raw materials.
 In February 2023, the European Commission announced it would propose the "Net Zero Industrial Act", similar to the IRA, in turn putting pressure on the United Kingdom and South Korea.

 On March 10, 2023, President Biden and President of the European Commission Ursula von der Leyen announced they would be initiating top-level talks to mitigate issues of subsidy competition.

 Representatives from South Korea have also voiced similar concerns to Europe, given that the legislation can also restrict Hyundai's and other South Korean carmakers' business in the American market.